a-vorontsov/aver/README.md

 Aver's compiler is written in OCaml which generates bytecode for a VM built using RPython.

-A unix system is recommended for compiling and running this project.
+A unix system is recommended for compiling and running this project as pypy and rpython have pre-built binaries with support for unix systems.

 ### Compiler